 - Long-term exposure to producers and other companies for potential development

 - Review of additional pitches and material

 - A two-sentence logline to a full treatment--entirely up to you on how to best present your idea.
 We do not judge on format, we judge on the idea itself.
 Supplemental materials (illustrations, etc.) are also allowed.
 The best format is usually comprised of a logline, half-page to a page-long summary, and any other notes or comments on the originality of the premise.

 - Please do not send full-length screenplays--summaries only.

 - Remove your name and contact information from the documents prior to submitting.

 - Submit a link to the video after registration through email.
-We prefer a private link on YouTube, Vimeo, or any other video hosting site or your personal website. *make sure to include the password, if private
+We prefer a private link on YouTube, Vimeo, or any other video hosting site, or your personal website. *include the password, if private

-- Concept MUST be for a feature-length film or scripted television series.
-All genres allowed, with the exception of reality or game shows for TV.
+- Concept MUST be for a feature-length film or TV series.

-- It is highly advised that you register your concept with the WGA prior to submitting, however it is not required.
-Script Pipeline will not share your idea with anyone unless you’re chosen as a finalist and give us explicit permission to do so.
+- Script Pipeline will not share your idea with anyone unless you’re chosen as a finalist and give us explicit permission to do so.

-- Previous Script Pipeline writers and former Idea contest entrants are welcome to submit, but material must not have been previously entered.
+- Previous Script Pipeline writers and former Great Movie or TV Idea Contest entrants are welcome to submit, but material must not have been previously entered.